Child & Youth Development

 PM

-FYQ2 2023
+FYQ2 2024

 P

-Time
+Time Period

-Current
+Current Actual Value

-Current
+Current Trend

 What We Do

-Success Beyond Six (SB6) has three main programs [1) School-Based Clinical Services (SBC), 2) School-Based Behavioral Services, and 3) Concurrent Education Rehabilitation and Treatment (CERT)] with each program being grounded in trauma-informed practices and evidence-based approaches.
+Success Beyond Six (SB6) has three main programs [1) School-Based Clinical Services, 2) School-Based Behavioral Services, and 3) Concurrent Education Rehabilitation and Treatment (CERT)] with each program being grounded in trauma-informed practices and evidence-based approaches.
 Additionally, these programs operate with a focus on working with students in the context of their family, community, and in collaboration with other system partners.
 Utilizing SB6 programs allows Vermont schools to bring expertise in mental health practice to school-based teams while also providing the additional structure of clinical supervision, administrative support for billing and reporting, ability to link with other state designated agency services, and oversight and accountability to the State.

 Who We Serve

-• Any students who have mental health issues
+• Medicaid-enrolled students with mental health concerns

 • Students in Special Education who have an emotional disability